samuelneff/poker-tutorial/README-tutorial-1-javascript.md

 .
 Comment out the promises implementation and re-write with `async` and `await` .
 Verify method still works properly

+## Classes and inheritance

+.
+Open `src/model/Player.js`
+.
+Review the existing `AbstractPlayer` class
+.
+Implement `HumanPlayer` and `ComputerPlayer` per directions .
+Run the script and enter some bets, verify interaction
+  * `node src/model/Player.js`
+.
+No unit tests for this one (it uses stdin).

 # Maybe?